Intestacy

 A “Grant of Administration Intestate” is the document issued by the High Court Probate office, after an intestate estate has been administered .
 It is the document that gives the Administrators the authority to deal with the assets of the deceased person.
 For example, bank accounts can be closed and property can be sold.
 Then the Administrator distributes the assets of the estate in accordance with the laws of intestacy.

-How are assets divided when a person dies with no Will?
+How are assets divided when a person dies with no will?

 This is set out in the Succession Act 1965.
 It depends on the status of the deceased person at their date of death.